Open-GD/OpenGD/README.md

 ```

 > **Warning**
-> VS 2019 might not work on windows, VS 2022 is recommended
+> VS 2019 might not work on Windows, VS 2022 is recommended

-To actually run the executable you will need the resources from the 2.1 version of Geometry Dash.
+To actually run the executable you will need the resources from the 2.1 version of Geometry Dash, but game would still try to access them if it possible.

-For more details check out the [axmol](https://github.com/axmolengine/axmol) readme
+For more details check out the [axmol](https://github.com/axmolengine/axmol) README.

+## Linux specific notify

+**Also one thing that should be mentioned here.** After pull request for header optimization (removed all unused stuff from the code) **Linux support was entirely broken.** For anyone, who want to build OpenGD under this platform, please use `no-header-optimization` branch, where all related to HDO changes were reverted.

 <!-- LICENSE -->
 ## License